 DSAs, though, have the potential to deliver more relevant messaging based on search queries and your landing page content.
 Google isn’t the only search engine offering DSAs as a campaign option: Bing does the same with a few additional features to maximize ad targeting relevance.

-All sorts of marketing initiatives are automated in 2019.
+All sorts of marketing initiatives are automated.
 This leaves some advertisers wondering if ad copy creation should be one of them.
 Using DSAs has many benefits beyond automating a time-consuming task:

 Fill Gaps in Keyword-Based Campaigns